tsundoku/tsundoku.github.io/README.md

 Q - *and how much time do you spend coding?*
 A - maybe half of my time at work, I've never had a job that was only coding

-Q - *and the split between back-end code and front-end code?*
+Q - *how much time do spend on back-end code vs. front-end code?*
 A - 90% back-end / 10% front-end

 Q - *what stacks are you using right now?*